alexroutledge/google-analytics-proxy/README.md

 'grant_type' - should always be set to 'refresh_token'
 'scope' - should always be set to 'https://www.googleapis.com/auth/analytics.readonly'

--Make a CURL request as per below.
+* Make a CURL request as per below.
 Note, you will need to replace the values above with their correct values:

 ```sh
 http://query.yahooapis.com/v1/public/yql/